sbx-bnagle/ALCF-AR2022/04_expertise-and-resources/section-head.md

 ---
 layout: page

-title: Expertise and Resources

 theme: cyan
 permalink: /expertise-and-resources/

+title: Expertise and Resources
+intro: "The ALCF’s unique combination of supercomputing resources and expertise is helping its user community to accelerate the pace of scientific discovery and innovation."
 ---

-The ALCF’s unique combination of supercomputing resources and expertise is helping its user community to accelerate the pace of scientific discovery and innovation.